cdn77/node-socket-daemon/docs/user/01-core-concepts.md

 execute any database queries.
-This way, when you have a database migration you need to execute during a deployment, the old workers (which depend on the original database structure) can be replaced with new workers in suspended state, where they can _accept_ requests, but the actual _handling_ of those requests is postponed; then the migration can be run, and then the suspended workers can be resumed, at which point they will process any pending requests which came while the workers were suspended - meaning that your application
+This way, when you have a database migration you need to execute during a deployment, the old workers (which depend on the original database structure) can be replaced with new workers in suspended state, wherein they can _accept_ requests, but the actual _handling_ of those requests is postponed; then the migration can be run, and then the suspended workers can be resumed, at which point they will process any pending requests which came while the workers were suspended - meaning that your application